Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes UB unique?

 Do you require a minimum GPA and GRE?

 Yes.
 You should be able to resend requests for Letters of Recommendation on the Status tab.
 There is no limit on the number of times you can resend these requests.
-If a recommender's email address is incorrect on your application, you will need to email firstname.lastname@example.org to correct this.
+If a recommender's email address is incorrect on your application, contact us to correct this.
 Applicants cannot change any information on their applications after they have been formally submitted.

 When will I receive a decision?

-BS, MS, PhD and PharmD/MS applicants will hear by mid-April.
+MS, PhD and PharmD/MS applicants will hear by the end of April.

 BS/MS applicants will hear by December.